MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/ratings.md

 - `Id`: The unique ID of item that is wished to be reviewed.
 - `Rating`: A numeric rating the form of a `1` to `5` scale.

-In addition, a number of **optional** parameters can be added also be added:
+In addition, a number of **optional** parameters can also be added:

 - `Title`: The title for the review.
 - `ReviewText`: A free text field for reviews.